cloudspaceacademy/cloudspace-workshop/docs/terraform-on-aws.md

 3 - VPC Configuration

-This is where you create the basement where all the resources will be launch.
-It includes VPC, Subnets, IGW, NATGateway, EIP and Route table
+This is where you create the basement, foundation and networking where all the resources will be launch.
+It includes VPC, Subnets, IGW, NatGateway, EIP and Route tables

 - [VPC Configuration](vpc.tf)